 Nipika Mountain Resort

 Take a scenic, 30-minute drive to Nipika Mountain Resort.
-There is something for everyone with groomed trails for cross-country skiing, fat biking, and snowshoeing; a hill for tobogganing; and a pond for skating.
+There, you’ll find something for everyone with groomed trails for cross-country skiing, fat biking, and snowshoeing; a hill for tobogganing; and a pond for skating.

 Lake Windermere and Lake Lillian Whiteway

-Situated just 15 minutes south of Radium, the Lake Windermere Whiteway is the world’s longest skating trail.
+Situated just 15 minutes south of Radium Hot Springs, the Lake Windermere Whiteway is the world’s longest skating trail.
 Swept for skating and groomed for cross-country skiing, visitors can access up to 31km of flat and scenic fun!

 Lake Lillian is 20 minutes from Radium.
 The Whiteway is a 3km cross-country ski loop on a lake nestled amongst the trees.
 Cross the road and ski the Junior Johnson trail, approximately 3km.

 If you don’t have skates or skis, no problem.
-Visit FAR OUT Adventure Hub in Radium before you go.
+Visit FAR OUT Adventure Hub in the Village Radium Hot Springs before you go.

 Panorama Mountain Resort

 Well known for downhill skiing, Panorama Mountain Resort also offers a variety of other winter activities.
-It’s located 35km from Radium Hot Springs in the Purcell mountains.
+It’s located 30 minutes from Radium Hot Springs in the Purcell mountains.

 With over 20km of cross-country ski trails, glide through the forest and along Toby Creek on rolling and hilly terrain.
 Ski up to the Hale Hut for incredible views of the surrounding mountains.
 New in 2021, Panorama now offers cross-country ski lessons on Saturdays throughout winter.